Risk-based Security Operations (RISO)

 The 5-Step Process

-Many industry partners working on critical technologies have undergone the RISO Comprehensive Security Review (CSR), which results in a Tailored Security Plan (TSP).
-For those industry partners who have not been able to benefit from one of these enhanced reviews, there are actions you can take now to incorporate the new approach and enhance the protection of critical technologies.
-Below you will find information and resources on the 5-step process, from prioritization and a security baseline to a tailored security plan and active monitoring.
-The goal is for companies to better use finite security resources and put them where they are most needed.
-Upon completing an initial TSP, industry partners are encouraged to share the plan with DCSA for coordination and dialogue.
+Over 300 industry partners working on critical technologies have participated in security reviews applying the new RISO methodology.
+For those industry partners who have not been able to benefit from one of these enhanced reviews, there are actions you can take now to incorporate the new approach and improve the protection of critical technologies.
+Below you will find information and resources on the 5-step process, from prioritization and a security baseline to a security plan and active monitoring.
+The goal is for companies to better use finite security resources and apply them where they are most needed.
+Upon completing an initial security plan, industry partners are encouraged to share the plan with DCSA for coordination and dialogue.
 DCSA continues to review the tools and training materials available to our industry partners as together we improve critical technology protection.